-In addition, remember the fact that this fruit contains several times the vitamin C than orange?
+In addition, remember the fact that this fruit contains several times more vitamin C than an orange?
 Vitamin C is an antioxidant.
 Well, one of the things vitamin C antioxidant does is prevent hair follicles from getting thinner.

 Another benefit of this oil: it’s very high in the omega-9 fatty acid, oleic acid.
 You might be familiar with omega-3s and their health benefits.
 But did you know that omega-9s are also beneficial for your health?
 Oleic acid stimulates hair growth and makes hair thicker, longer and stronger.
 In fact, studies such as this one prove the benefits of oleic acid on hair.

-Let’s revisit Paul Mitchell and its line of intensive marula oil hair treatments, “Marula Spheres.”
+Let’s revisit Paul Mitchell and its line of marula oil hair products, “Marula Spheres.”
 Unlike other oils, which would simply rinse away, according to the Paul Mitchell website, Marula Spheres, “continue to provide maximum nutrients and hydration for noticeably healthy, shiny hair.”

-There are several other brands that offer so-called “marula intensive hair treatments.”
-They can not only help regrow hair but also help repair follicle damage.
-In addition, intensive marula oil can also increase shine and luster.
+There are several other brands that offer beneficial marula hair products.
+They claim they can not only help regrow hair but also help repair follicle damage.
+In addition, these products can also increase shine and luster.

-To reiterate, the all-star compound in marula oil is oleic acid.
-Oleic acid halts hair fallout due to poor scalp health and dandruff.
-Another bonus of using marula oil for hair growth: it works on any type of hair.
+The all-star compound in marula oil is oleic acid.
+It may stop hair fallout due to poor scalp health and dandruff.
+Another bonus of using marula oil for hair growth is that it works on any type of hair.

-If you’re going to try one of these intensive hair treatments, choose one that doesn’t have added synthetic ingredients such as sulfates, parabens and phthalates.
+If you’re going to try one of these marula products, choose one that doesn’t have added synthetic ingredients such as sulfates, parabens and phthalates.

 Drunk Elephant Marula Oil

 But the best way to find out which is the best oil is to test for yourself.
 Or, better yet, use both oils.
-In fact, this hair treatment website lists the following recipe:
+In fact, this website lists the following recipe: